 7 Tips to a Healthy Brain

-- Exercise.
-According to Harvard Health, “exercise helps memory and thinking through both direct and indirect means.
-The benefits of exercise come directly from its ability to reduce insulin resistance, reduce inflammation, and stimulate the release of growth factors—chemicals in the brain that affect the health of brain cells.
-It can also help with the growth of new blood vessels in the brain, and even the abundance and survival of new brain cells.
+According to Harvard Health, “exercise helps memory and thinking through both direct and indirect means”.
+Exercise can reduce insulin resistance, reduce inflammation, and stimulate the release of growth factors, which are chemicals in the brain that affect the health of brain cells.
+It can also help with the growth of new blood vessels in the brain, increase the amount and survival of new brain cells.
 Indirectly, exercise improves mood and sleep, and reduces stress and anxiety.
 Problems in these areas frequently cause or contribute to cognitive impairment.”

-- Use essential oils.
-In tune, a proprietary blend developed by doTerra has been formulated to help with focus, the key to learning.
+In tune, a proprietary blend developed by doTerra, has been formulated to help with focus, the key to learning.
 Frankincense is also being tested by John Hopkins Teaching hospital for it’s ability to cross the blood brain barrier and address inflammation in the brain.
 Rosemary Essential oil has also been found to support brain function.
 Click here for more information on Essential oils.

 Linda Ljucovic, Registered Holistic Nutritionist, Oakville